 - 2 COWIN E7 Pro Noise Cancelling Headphone

 - 3 Bluedio T4 Noise Cancelling Headphone

 - 7 Paww WaveSound 3 Noise Cancelling Headphone

 - 9 Monoprice 110010 ANC Headphone

 - 10 Panasonic RP-HC800 Headphone

 - 12 Related Questions

 TaoTronics TT-BH22 Noise Cancelling Headphone

 The ANC (Active Noise Canceling) headphone market is dominated by brands such as Sony, Bose & AKG.
-The quality is premium, as well as the prices, are high, but with TaoTronics TT-BH-22 being under 100 made most of the people wonder how it could cut it too low and meet the price point.
+The quality is premium, as well as the prices, are high, but with TaoTronics TT-BH-22 being under 100 made, most people wonder how it could cut it too low and meet the price point.
 One who is looking for noise-canceling headphones on the budget can’t go without TaoTronics TT-BH22.

 TaoTronics TT-BH22 won’t disappoint you when it comes to sound quality, but it still depends on how you are using them.
-The quality varies depending on whether you’re using as wired, direct Bluetooth or with enabled noise cancelling.
-The performance is better if you are using cabled or ANC modes, with just direct Bluetooth it might concern some users.
-The headphones perform well in terms of cutting ambient sounds such as train, traffic, fans and other with medium frequencies.
-TaoTronics perform well with active noise cancelling, but when you turn it off, you might notice a drop in audio quality which is usually normal.
+The quality varies depending on whether you’re using as wired, direct Bluetooth, or with enabled noise cancelling.
+The performance is better if you are using cabled or ANC modes; with just direct Bluetooth, it might concern some users.
+The headphones perform well in terms of cutting ambient sounds such as train, traffic, fans, and other with medium frequencies.
+TaoTronics perform well with active noise cancelling, but when you turn it off, you might notice a drop in audio quality, which is usually normal.
 For Bluetooth, it uses version 4.2, and you can connect multiple devices.
 It performs quite good not as much as premium headsets, but in the price range, you’ll be more than happy with its abilities.